Caution | Mandatory Outdoor Water Restrictions

 The project will create and consolidate:

-• Principles for planning public spaces that provide direction to guide future recreation, trails, environmental protection, and land management decisions.
+- Principles for public space planning to provide direction that guides future recreation, trails, environmental protection and land management decisions.

-• Principles for planning private land planning that provide direction on land use tools, which shape future development, like reserves, setbacks, design requirements, densities and types of land use.
+- Principles for private land planning that provide direction on land use tools like reserves, setbacks, design requirements, densities and other land use tools that shape development.

-• Inform amendments to the Municipal Development Plan and Land Use Bylaw, ensuring that Calgary’s guiding planning documents consistently address development, planning and investment in our river valleys and areas impacted by flooding.
+- Inform amendments to the Municipal Development (Calgary) Plan and Land Use (Zoning) Bylaw, ensuring that Calgary’s guiding documents consistently address development, planning and investment in our river valleys and areas impacted by flooding.

 Why this project is important